Edward C. Malesic: Early life

 Malesic majored in biology for three years at Lebanon Valley College.
-He entered the Pontifical College Josephinum in Columbus, Ohio, where he earned a Bachelor of Divinity degree in 1983 and Master of Divinity degree in 1987.
+He entered the Pontifical College Josephinum in Columbus, Ohio, where he earned a bachelor's degree in philosophy in 1983 and Master of Divinity degree in 1987.

 Priesthood

-Malesic was ordained a priest by Bishop William Keeler for the Diocese of Harrisburg on May 30, 1987.
+Malesic was ordained a priest by Bishop William Henry Keeler for the Diocese of Harrisburg on May 30, 1987.
 Malesic later received a Licentiate of Canon Law from the Catholic University of America in Washington, D.C.